Frequently Asked Questions

 How soon can I have a procedure performed?

 Most routine procedures are scheduled within 4 weeks of seeing the doctor.
-Of course, we also reserve some time for more urgent cases.
+We also reserve some appointments on our schedule for urgent cases.

 Why do I have to fill out paperwork and answer questions at the endoscopy center when I already answered them at the doctor's office?